 '''

-make par tech_name=sky130 CONFIG=TinyRocketConfig
+make par tutorial=sky130-commercial

 '''

 After completion, the final database can be opened in an interactive Innovus session via ./build/par-rundir/generated-scripts/open\chip.

 Intermediate database are written in build/par-rundir between each step of the par action, and can be restored in an interactive Innovus session as desired for debugging purposes.